-This research focused on how brassinosteriods interact with other plant hormones to affect plant growth and development.
-After completing honours Corinne continued her brassinosteriod research during her PhD, and her research has revealed that plants lacking brassinosteriod hormones also have altered levels of other growth hormones, thereby showing that brassinosteriods are important for maintaining normal plant growth and development.
+This research focused on how brassinosteroids interact with other plant hormones to affect plant growth and development.
+After completing honours Corinne continued her brassinosteroid research during her PhD, and her research has revealed that plants lacking brassinosteroid hormones also have altered levels of other growth hormones, thereby showing that brassinosteroids are important for maintaining normal plant growth and development.

 Corinne hopes results of this research can help in field situations such as agriculture and aims to develop closer links with industry partners and farmers throughout Australia.